 Sometime around kindergarten or first-grade kids obtain a basic understanding of these skills, so this could be a good time to start – especially if your kids also have a penchant for wanting everything they see.

 But what if your child is older than 5-7 years of age?
 Is it too late?
-It’s really never too late to begin, although the earlier kids learn how money works the better off they’ll be when the temptation to purchase more expensive i increases.
+It’s never too late to begin, although the earlier kids learn how money works the better off they’ll be when the temptation to purchase more expensive items increases.

 How Much is Too Much?

 The next question is: how much money should I give my kids each week or month?

 The answer is simply – how much do you expect them to spend?

 If you told your kids they’re now responsible for purchasing their toys, games, and craft supplies, estimate what you think is a reasonable amount to spend on these items.
 Then divide that number by weeks or months, depending on how often you plan to hand out allowance.
 The math won’t be perfect.
 The idea is to give your kids enough money so they can reasonably purchase their “needs” but not too much so they’re flush with cash.
 (For a list of things you can stop paying for once your kids have an allowance, click here.)